 The partial reset provides a way to contact the Mediatrix unit in a known and static state while keeping most of the configuration unchanged.

 A partial reset can be performed at the initial start-up of the Mediatrix unit or on a unit already in use where the configuration was modified in such a way that the user can no longer access the system by the Web page or otherwise.
 In both cases, the user can manage the Mediatrix unit through its Rescue interface, which is bound to the unit's WAN port (ETH5 for the Mediatrix 3000, wan for the Mediatrix 4102s, and ETH1 for all other Mediatrix units).
-The IP address of the Rescue interface is 192.168.0.1 ) or an IPv6 Link Local address connection.
+The IP address of the Rescue interface is 192.168.0.1 (IPv4) or an IPv6 Link Local address..
 These connections give access to the Rescue Management Interface where the configuration of a new unit can be completed and where an existing configuration can be modified.

 By default the Rescue Network Interface is disabled.
 When a partial reset is performed, the Rescue network Interface becomes enabled and the "Power" and "Ready" LEDs are blinking at 1Hz with 75% duty and all other LEDs are off.
 Once the configuration has been modified to solve the problem that required the partial reset, it is important to disable the Rescue Network Interface to make sure that you are no longer working in the Rescue Network Interface.